Emotional support for families

 • Look after your own health as well.
 Try to eat well, and be active when you can, even if it’s for short bursts like going for a quick walk.

 • Getting enough sleep can be hard when you’re caring for someone.
-Getting practical support can help make sure you have time to rest and sleep.
+Make sure you have time to rest and sleep.
+And try to deal with any worries that might be keeping you awake.

 “I needed to be there for her and I needed to be strong.
 So actually, listening to my body and resting was very important.”
 Debbie

-• The NHS has lots of information, tips and apps that can help you cope with stress and anxiety.
+• The NHS has lots of information and tips that can help you cope with stress and anxiety.
 And Mind have information about looking after yourself when you are caring for someone.

 • Connecting with others who have had similar experiences can make a big difference.
-You could connect through our discussion forum, our online support sessions for carers, or a support group.
+Find out how you can connect with others.

 “It was comforting to listen to others and their views and thoughts and emotions and how they feel.”
 Kika